alephium/docs/docs/dapps/tutorials/quick-start.md

 </p></details>

-You can run them with:
+You can run the tests with:

 ```
 npm run test